• Skip to primary navigation

 front view of cinnamon chip scones on a cooling rack

-I highly recommend serving these cinnamon chip scones warm.
+highly recommend serving these cinnamon chip scones warm.
 They are just irresistible fresh from the oven!
-Serve with a dollop of cinnamon butter, nut butter or add a drizzle of glaze for an extra special touch!
+Serve with a slather of homemade apple butter, cinnamon honey butter, nut butter or add a drizzle of glaze for an extra special touch!

 Store in an airtight container at room temperature for up to 3 days or in the freezer for up to 2 months.

-You can make the dough the night before and bake in the morning!
-Make the scone dough according to the instructions, but do not cut it (leave it as a round 10" circle).
-Then wrap it tightly with plastic wrap and put it in an airtight container.
+Make the scone dough according ot the recipe instructions, but do not cut it.
+Instead, leave it as a 10″ round circle, then wrap it tightly in plastic wrap and put it in an airtight container in the refrigerator.

 front view of a Cinnamon Chip Scone on top of a mug of coffee